algolia/instantsearch/docs/docgen/src/advanced/integrate-with-nuxt.md

 2. you then wait for the query to be done so that you got all the results in the store with `store.waitUntilInSync()` method
 3. you return the serialized version of the store so that it can be passed to the frontend `return { serializedSearchStore: searchStore.serialize() }`

-Next step is making sure to expose the `searchStore` to the template.
+The next step is exposing the `searchStore` to the template.
-To do so, you simply need to deserialize the previously serialized store with the [`createFromSerialized` factory method](getting-started/search-store.html#create-a-search-store-from-a-previously-serialized-store).
+To do that, you need to deserialize the previously serialized store with the [`createFromSerialized` factory method](getting-started/search-store.html#create-a-search-store-from-a-previously-serialized-store).
 The best place to do so is the [`created` Vue lifecycle hook](https://vuejs.org/v2/api/#created) because it is the only hook that:
 - is triggered both in frontend and server side
 - has access to observed `data` via the usage of `this`